 - Cook until shallots are tender, ~1 minute.

-- Add 1 Tbsp flour and stir until no dry spots of flour remain.
+- Add 1 tablespoon flour and stir until no dry spots of flour remain.

 - Add white wine and broth to pan, scraping up any browned bits on the bottom of the pan.